Tram İzmir: T1 Karşıyaka Tram Line

+The Karşıyaka Tram is 8.8 km long.
+The tram line is operating with 2 lines.
+The Alaybey – Flamingo line is named the Green Line, and the Mavişehir – Ataşehir line is named the Orange Line.

-Konak Tram Line
+T2 Konak Tram Line

 The Konak Tram is 12.6 km long.
 The line serves 19 stations and began operating on 24 April 2018.
 The entire line is double track.
 The Halkapinar and Fahrettin Altay bound tracks run on opposite sides of the Mustafa Kemal Sahil Boulevard from Fahrettin Altay station to Sadık Bey Station.
 Then after Sadık Bey, the two lines run parallel to each other, between the seaside and the west-bound Mustafa Kemal Sahil Boulevard.
 The Tramline turns inland at Gazi Boulevard and the track runs through the median.
 The line then turns onto Şair Eşref Boulevard, where the tracks are laid on the left most lane of each direction.
 The lines split past the Alsancak Train Station with the Halkapınar bound line taking Şehitler Street and the Fahrettin Altay bound track following Liman Street.
 The lines meet up again along Şehitler Street just before arriving at Halkapınar.